 Pay Difference by Location

-For Performance Improvement Analysts, working in the bustling city of New York has its advantages, including an above-average pay rate.
-One of the biggest compensable factors for Performance Improvement Analysts is geography, with workers in Chicago earning a whopping 23 percent below the national average.
-Workers in Houston and Boston earn salaries that trail the national average for those in this profession (16 percent less and 10 percent less, respectively).
+For Performance Improvement Analysts, busy New York offers a higher-than-average pay rate, 13 percent above the national average.
+Place of residence plays a huge part in a Performance Improvement Analyst's salary, with Chicago Performance Improvement Analysts earning salaries that are 25 percent less than the national average.
+Workers in Houston and Boston earn salaries that trail the national average for those in this profession (18 percent less and 12 percent less, respectively).

 based on 29 votes.